mklimek1/final-project/Markdown-in-CAT-test.md

 # Introduction

-<p>I wrote this file to test how two Computer-Aided Translation programs – Wordfast Pro 7 and Trados 2022 – read Markdown files.</p>
+I wrote this file to test how three Computer-Aided Translation programs – Wordfast Pro 8, Trados Studio 2022, and memoQ 10 – read Markdown files.

 ## What is a CAT?
 [Computer-Aided Translation](https://en.wikipedia.org/wiki/Computer-assisted_translation) software (usually known as CAT) is a program that helps translators translate various files, including Markdown *.md files.

 There are **many** diferent CATs.
-Two of them are *Wordfast Pro* and *Trados Studio 2022*.
+Three of them are *Wordfast Pro*, *Trados Studio 2022*, and *memoQ*.
 ## Why is This Important?
 Markdown files have unusual formatting.
 The syntax for __bold__ can be for example: `__bold__`.
 The question arises: Will a CAT know which symbol is part of Markdown syntax and which is used as part of the text?